vinayakankugoyal/sshresume/README.md

 # SSH Resume

 An interactive resume/portfolio accessible via SSH, built with Go and [Charm](https://charm.sh/) libraries.
-Present your professional information in a beautiful terminal UI that users can access by simply SSH-ing to your server.
+Present your professional information in a beautiful terminal UI with a file-tree navigation system that users can access by simply SSH-ing to your server.

 ## Features

+- 📂 **File-Tree Navigation** - Organize your content in a familiar directory structure with support for nested folders.
-- 📄 **Interactive TUI** - Beautiful terminal user interface with tabbed navigation
+- 📄 **Split-View Interface** - Clean split-pane layout with a sidebar for navigation and a main viewport for content.
-- 🎨 **Markdown Support** - Write content in markdown with syntax highlighting via Glamour
+- 🎨 **Markdown Support** - Write content in markdown with syntax highlighting via [Glamour](https://github.com/charmbracelet/glamour).
-- ⌨️ **Keyboard Navigation** - Navigate through tabs and scroll through content with keyboard shortcuts
+- ⌨️ **Keyboard Navigation** - Intuitive vim-like keybindings for browsing and reading.
-- 🔐 **SSH Server** - Self-hosted SSH server with automatic host key generation
+- 🔐 **SSH Server** - Self-hosted SSH server with automatic host key generation.

 ## Demo